 Each of the committees meets approximately once per month during the fall and spring semesters.
 The meetings are scheduled so a proposal without problems can flow through them within a few months.

-The committee will meet:
+The committee will meet in Killian 202 on:

 Training & Examples